atomistic-machine-learning/field_schnet/README.md

 ### Performing molecular dynamics and computing spectra

-Once a model has been trained for ethanol, it can be used to simulate various molecular spectra (a pre-trained model can be found under `example/ethanol_vacuum.model`).
+Once a model has been trained for ethanol, it can be used to simulate various molecular spectra (a pre-trained example model can be found under `example/ethanol_vacuum.model`).

 #### MD